Davis College of Business and Economics

 You will not be registered for the class until all paperwork is signed and approved.
 If your internship is unpaid, you cannot begin work until all paperwork is signed.

-The College of Business and Economics does NOT give Internship course credit for work and or experiences you have already gained.
+The Davis College of Business and Economics does NOT give Internship course credit for work and or experiences you have already gained.
 You must discuss learning objectives with the course faculty advisor prior to accepting a position for course credit.

 - Meet with assigned internship faculty advisor for course.
 Discuss your learning objectives, possible sponsors and course requirements.